niccoloraspa/demo-fury-distribution-minimal-gitops/README.md

 make setup cpu=2 memory=2048
 ```

-If you reduce the `memory` and `cpu` of the node, remember to adjust resources requests and limits accordingly.
+If you reduce the `memory` and `cpu` of the node, remember to adjust resources requests and limits in the patches of the [fury-distribution-minimal](https://github.com/nikever/fury-distribution-minimal).

 Please referer to this [Makefile](minikube/Makefile) for additional details on the cluster creation.